Teaching and learning in higher education, distance (GHPD)

 The course will be conducted in both Swedish and English.
 Language preference is indicated upon registration and will be used as a basis for creating the small course groups that will study together during the course.

-Course dates for spring term 2026
+Course dates for autumn term 2026

-The course starts on January 15 with preparatory work in the Canvas learning platform.
+The course starts on August 20 with preparatory work in the Canvas learning platform.

 It is mandatory to participate at the campus day: